AtomLinter/linter-scss-lint/README.md

 This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [scss-lint](https://github.com/causes/scss-lint).
 It will be used with files that have the “SCSS” syntax.

 ### Installation
-Linter package must be installed in order to use this plugin.
-If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).
+Linter package will automatically be installed for you if you do not already have it.

 #### scss-lint installation
 Before using this plugin, you must ensure that `scss-lint` is installed on your system.
 To install `scss-lint`, do the following: